 - Proof of residence of your foreign address when applying from abroad.
 This can be your driving license and some utility bills for electricity or similar.
 Alternatively, a registered address in Germany if you are already in Germany.
 The official document is called Anmeldebestätigung.

 - Health insurance.
-Read our guide to health insurance plans for more information. - *Feather is an independent broker that can advise you about expat health insurance with English support which can be used for visa applications.
+Read our guide to health insurance plans for more information. - *Feather is an independent broker that can advise you about expat health insurance in English language.

 - An employment contract or a binding job offer that indicates your gross annual salary and a detailed job description.